 There is a whole world of places to get dog names from.
 So how do you narrow it down and find the perfect name for your pooch?
 One way is to look for what a name means.
-Mythology is a great place to turn for names brimming in meaning.
-Everything from gods and goddesses to nymphs and even mystic locations can make great names for your dog.
+Mythology and history are great places to turn to for names brimming in meaning.
+Everything from gods and goddesses to warriors, nymphs and even mystic locations can make great names for your dog or puppy.

 Norse mythology has a wealth of meaningful names.
 This mythology comes from the region of Northern Europe known as Scandinavia.
 A pantheon of gods led by Odin, the All-Father, have adventures, fight their enemies and each other in the myths.